mazhengcn/deeprte/README.md

 uv sync --dev --all-extras
 ```

-which will install all the dev dependencies.
+to install all development dependencies.

 ### 3. Container

-This repository also provide a [Dockerfile](./Dockerfile) to build the runtime image for inference.
-You can build the image by running:
+A [Dockerfile](./Dockerfile) is provided to build a runtime image for inference:

 ```bash
 docker build -t deeprte .
 ```

-#### Dev container
+#### Dev Container

-For development, this repository also provides a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) for reproducible development.
-You can open the repo root folder in VSCode and it will automatically build the container with all dependencies and developing tools, and also the needed data folder volume mount.
-The python and its dependencies are also managed by `uv`.
+For development, a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) is available for reproducible environments.
+Open the repository root in VSCode, and it will automatically build the container with all dependencies, development tools, and required data volume mounts.
+Python and its dependencies are managed by `uv`.

-The devcontainer [.devcontainer/Dockerfile](./.devcontainer/Dockerfile) and [.devcontainer/devcontainer.json](./.devcontainer/devcontainer.json) config can be found under [.devcontainer](./.devcontainer) folder.
-You can modify it for your own preference.
+The devcontainer configuration files are located in [.devcontainer/](./.devcontainer).
+You can modify them as needed.

-## Datasets and pretrained models
+## Datasets and Pretrained Models

-### Download datasets
+### Download Datasets

-The datasets for train and test deeprte are generated using conventional numerical methods writtern in MATLAB and Python.
-The source code can be found in a separate repo [rte-dataset](https://github.com/mazhengcn/rte-dataset), for more detailed information, please check that repo.
+Datasets for training and testing DeepRTE are generated using conventional numerical methods in MATLAB and Python.
+The source code is available in a separate repository: [rte-dataset](https://github.com/mazhengcn/rte-dataset).
+For more details, refer to that repository.

-The datasets for inference (test) and pretrain are in Huggingface repo https://huggingface.co/datasets/mazhengcn/rte-dataset.
-The datasets can be download to `DATA_DIR` by (the huggingface-cli should be installed first, if you follow above setup then you already have it, otherwise check https://huggingface.co/docs/huggingface_hub/guides/cli):
+Inference (test) and pretraining datasets are hosted on Huggingface: https://huggingface.co/datasets/mazhengcn/rte-dataset.
+Download datasets to `DATA_DIR` with (ensure `huggingface-cli` is installed; if you followed the setup above, it is already included):

 ```bash
 huggingface-cli download mazhengcn/rte-dataset \